 To apply, click here.
 The GC program major code is 0389.
 The GRE code is 4837.

 All students are required to take the core curriculum, consisting of didactic courses in medical genetics/genomics content, counseling skills, laboratory applications, and ethical, legal, and social issues in genetic counseling; fieldwork; capstone project; and supplementary activities.
 Students take a minimum of 12 units per quarter for a total of 75 units, including 16 required courses, independent research, and 5 fieldwork courses.
 63 units must be graduate courses (200/400 series), 12 units are 596 courses.
 Together, these provide a foundation for an entry-level genetic counselor.
+Successful completion of the program fulfills the curricular and clinical training requirements for eligibility to sit for examination by the American Board of Genetic Counseling.

 Principles and Practice in Medical Genetics 1